kaizen-ai/kaizenflow/documentation/notes/dataflow_design.md

 - We wrap pandas functions (e.g., from `signal_processing.py`) in Nodes

 # Problems

+## One vs multiple graphs

+- We still don't have a final answer about this design issue

+- Pros of one graph:
+    - Everything is in one place
+    - One config for the whole graph
+- Pros of multiple graphs:
+    - Easier to parallelize
+    - Easier to manage memory
+    - Simpler to configure (IMO), e.g., templatize config
+    - One connected component (instead of a number depending upon the number of tickers)

 ## How to handle multiple features for a single instrument
 - E.g., close and volume for a single futures instrument